-To take a leading position and stay on top DynamicWeb Commerce Suite has been completely re-written to.
-NET 6, with a new User Interface and an API-first and cloud-based architecture.
-The new DynamicWeb version 10 fits very well into a new and more connected OMNI channel word and has been well received by customers and partners.
+To be in a leading position DynamicWeb Commerce Suite has been completely re- written to .NET 7, with a new User Interface and an API-first and cloud-based architecture.
+The new DynamicWeb version 10 fits very well into a new and more connected OMNI channel world and has been well received by customers and partners.